OpenF2/F2/docs/src/app-development.md

 [Read more about those choices in the Framework](index.html#choices).

 Ultimately, the responsibility of app design falls on either the Container or App Developer.
 In many cases, Container Developers will provide App Developers will visual designs, style guides or other assets required to ensure apps have the form and function for a given container.
-Container providers may also [provide CSS for App Developers](index.html#creating-a-common-look-and-feel) to adhere to&mdash;which should be easy since F2 enforces a [consistent HTML structure across all containers and apps](app-development.html#automatic-consistency).
+Container Developers may also [provide CSS for App Developers](index.html#creating-a-common-look-and-feel) to adhere to&mdash;which should be easy since F2 enforces a [consistent HTML structure across all containers and apps](app-development.html#automatic-consistency).

 * * * *